libbymadren/bracketeer/Milestone2/README.md

 tl;dr joining tournaments and most functionality relating to matches

 <h2> Authentication/Authorization Process </h2>
 <p>For authentication we are using JWT tokens and password hashing + salt using Argon2.
 The JWT token implementation is using the jsonwebtoken Node.JS libary.
 We have a jwt utility javascript file that facilitates generating, deleting, and verifiying jwt tokens.
 As a part of the jwt.js file we have a middleware function that is used within our protected routes.
 In terms of password storage, we are using Argon2 to hash passwords and we are generating a random salt value by using a sha256 hash of a random value.
 To integrate Argon2, we are using the node.js argon2 library: https://www.npmjs.com/package/argon2.
-Lastly, I would like to mention that our JWT tokens have a short expiry time of 5 min and are refreshed on every valid request.</p>
+Lastly, I would like to mention that our JWT tokens have a short expiry time of 5 min and are refreshed on every valid request.
+The users hashed passwords and salts are being stored in our database's user table.
+Authorization is being facilitated by our middleware, certain routes are protected and require a valid JWT, then that JWT's payload will provide the route/frontend page with necessary information to retrieve/dispaly data that the user should have access to.</p>

 ## ER Diagram
 [diagram](https://github.ncsu.edu/engr-csc342/csc342-2022Fall-groupT/blob/master/Milestone2/ER_Diagram.png)